 Start with WHY, then HOW, and followed by WHAT.

 All these while I had been focused too much on the WHAT – the animation.
 I didn’t have much clarity on my WHY and that’s why I found being an animator not fulfilling for me.
-Even though Animation is WHAT I love, the only type of animation that I truly love are from Pixar.
+Even though Animation is WHAT I love, the only type of animation that I truly love is the one from Pixar.
 I love HOW their stories are being told.
-And the main reason WHY I love their stories so much is because I can relate to them and learn something about myself.
+And the main reason WHY I love their stories so much is that I can relate to them and learn something about myself.

-It took me so long to understand that the only reason why I did animation is because I wanted to help others learn more about themselves through stories and animation.
-It doesn’t matter if I do animation, write or give tuition, as long as I can share my insights and inspire other people to grow and be better, I satisfy my purpose in life.
+It took me so long to understand that the only reason why I did animation is that I wanted to help others learn more about themselves through stories and animation.
+It doesn’t matter if I do animation, write, or give tuition, as long as I can share my insights and inspire other people to grow and be better, I satisfy my purpose in life.